-If the shadow type is ShadowMap, you also need to set the ReceiveShadow property on the MeshRenderer component to ON.
+If the shadow type is ShadowMap, set the ReceiveShadow property on the MeshRenderer component to ON.

-Note: if the shadows are not displayed properly, you need to adjust the direction of the directional light.
+Note: if the shadows are not displayed properly, adjust the direction of the directional light.

 The shadow type can be set in the Type property of the Shadows component.

 The Planar shadow type is generally used for simpler scenes.

 |Enabled||Whether to enable shadow effect|

 |Normal||The normal line perpendicular to the shadow, used to adjust the slope of the shadow|